 - Pyrex measuring cup to melt the soap-It needs to hold at least 2 cups, but a 4 cup one will give you more room to stir.

-- small spray bottle of isopropyl alcohol-Not absolutely necessary but it will help to remove bubbles and make for a more professional looking product.
+- small spray bottle of isopropyl alcohol (also called rubbing alcohol) – Not absolutely necessary but it will help to remove bubbles and make for a more professional-looking product.

 Ingredients to Make Soap

 You can make great soap with only a few ingredients.
-Technically, to make soap, you don’t need any other ingredients beside the base.
-However to make fancier soaps, you may want a few additional ingredients.
+Technically, to make soap, you don’t need any other ingredients besides the premade base.
+However, to make fancier soaps, you may want a few additional ingredients.

-- essential oils, optional-My favorite brand of essential oils is Plant Therapy.
+Essential oils are a great option to scent your natural soap bar. – My favorite brand of essential oils is Plant Therapy.

 How to Melt the Soap Base